Jutho/VectorFunctionSpacesSummary/README.md

 ## 8. Linear differential operators

+**Summary:**

 This chapter provides an in-depth study of differential operators, and their role in the study of linear differential equations with boundary conditions.
+We discuss how to construct the "formal adjoint" of a differential operator using partial integration, and how it relates to the boundary condition to actually construct the adjoint.
+We discuss how to decompose the solution of a differential equation in different parts, and how to study the existence and uniqueness of these different contributions.
+The adjoint plays a role via the Fredholm alternative theorem.
+Also, we discuss when a second order differential operator is self-adjoint (known as a Sturm-Liouville operator).

+To better understand the role of boundary conditions, we take an extended detour via initial value problems, for which we can formally construct the solution (as a path ordered exponential), and we also discuss practical recipes (via a Taylor expansion or a generalisation thereof, known as Frobenius method).
+We find that we need $p$ boundary conditions for a $p$th order differential equation to be well balanced.
+Finally then, we can construct the solution to the inhomogeneous differential equation (with homogeneous boundary conditions) using the Green's function.

+We then move on using differential operators in eigenvalue problems.
+The purpose thereof is for solving higher-dimensional partial differential equations, for which the spectral decomposion of a differential operator (if it exists) turns out to be very useful.

+**Not covered in class:**

+Subsections 8.4.3, 8.4.4 and section 8.5 were only briefly discussed in class.

 **Important concepts:**